wakelesstuna/final-thesis/frontend/README.md

-# Master Thesis - Instagram-clone
+## Final Thesis - Instagram-clone

-This is the frontend of my instagram project
+This is the frontend of my instagram project it's build with React.js